 Space for your four legged friend

 With 1500 acres of parkland and beautiful gardens, paws are welcome to explore with you.

 There are five way-marked walks to follow, which include ancient trees, a trip to the Iron Age hill fort or a short meander through the 'Picturesque' Fishpool Valley, complete with a family sized bird hide.

 If you want to refresh before, during or after your walk, the carpenter's tea-room has an indoor glazed seating area where you can enjoy your meal and stay dry at the same time.

 Your four legged friend is welcome to dine in the glazed area of the tea-room with you.
 He can also join you for a wander around the walled garden and the area outside the castle.
-The only places he can't go is inside the castle, shop and till area of the tea-room.
+The only places he can't go are inside the castle and till area of the tea-room.
 You'll find dog waste bins in the main car park by visitor reception.

 Croft's parkland is also proud to support a tenant farmer who raises a beef herd in areas of the parkland near the walks.
 If your dog is not used to cows and calves, please ask about the best livestock free routes to follow as we want you to enjoy a relaxed walk during your visit.